Lost-Outpost/sovngarde/EXISTINGSAVE.md

 * Use the free `Draught of Fate Unwound` on first load to reset your perk points and choose new ones
 * If you notice certain quests start earlier than they should, [Timing is Everything](https://www.nexusmods.com/skyrimspecialedition/mods/25464) and [RAE Quest Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/61004) were added too late to apply to those quests
 * Certain items may take some time to appear on enemies or in vendors on existing saves
+* Ensure you are neither a vampire or a werewolf when importing

 ## Important Mod Considerations
 Certain mods may not fully apply if added to existing saves (this is okay).
 The following are some notable ones.